yifso/nteract/docs/notes/mythic-group.md

   });
 ```

-The first method uses `thenDispatch: []` to define actions which should be dispatched when actions of the defined type
-are dispatched, and the second method uses `andAlso: []` to generate actions based on a custom predicate.
+The first method uses `thenDispatch: []` to define actions. which should be dispatched when actions of the defined type are dispatched.
+The second method uses `andAlso: []` to generate actions based on a custom predicate.

-Since the type being defined is not available for reference yet, it is passed as third argument to the dispatch function.
+Defining the type means the type is not available for reference yet.
+The type passes as the third argument to the dispatch function.

 ### Testing

-To test the actions of a mythic package, you can use the `testMarbles(...)` method.
-Note that this only tests the epics,
+To test the actions of a mythic package, use the `testMarbles(...)` method.

-without evaluating reducers.
+> NOTE: This only tests the epics without evaluating reducers.